 8,000-mile ride in a prison van left this man bleeding, sleep-deprived and near death

 David Hastings, a former Newport Beach businessman, said he was transferred from the jail in Santa Ana by van and spent 15 days shackled to other inmates as they traveled approximately 8,000 miles, many times on back roads, through 31 states on his way back to Florida for a court appearance, only to have the charges dropped.
-The day after Hastings arrived at Ft.
+David Hastings said he was led away from the Orange County Jail medical wing just after midnight on April 5, 2014, wearing nothing more than a white, paper, jail-issue jump suit.

 Add your comments below